remnrem/luna-doc/docs/ref/exp.md

 - Intervals shorter than 2 × `t-upr` samples are ignored.
 - When `th=0` (default), all samples are treated as above threshold.
 - `ZIP` normalises across frequencies within each time bin; `FIP` normalises within each frequency by total duration.

+<h3>Methods</h3>

+`FIP` characterises the temporal structure of oscillatory activity by decomposing a signal's amplitude envelope into a two-dimensional frequency-by-duration representation.
+For each centre frequency in the specified grid (linearly or logarithmically spaced), a Morlet continuous wavelet transform (CWT) is applied to the entire signal; the resulting instantaneous amplitude time-series may optionally be log-transformed or min–max normalised per frequency.
+Samples falling below a threshold (if `th` > 0, defined as `th` times the mean amplitude) are excluded.
+The remaining amplitude series is decomposed into a set of nested intervals: starting from each above-threshold sample, the algorithm scans forward until a lower value is encountered, recording the interval as a (start, stop, height) tuple; intervals are processed in descending order of duration so that each sample's amplitude contribution is attributed only once — to the longest interval spanning it — with shorter nested intervals credited for the incremental height they add above the already-attributed baseline.
+Each interval is assigned to the time-bin corresponding to its duration in seconds (or oscillation cycles if `by-cycles` is set), and the summed amplitude within each frequency-by-bin cell is divided by total signal duration to yield the `FIP` statistic; normalisation across frequencies within each time-bin yields `ZIP`.

 <h3>Parameters</h3>